UndergroundCoding/UndergroundCoding.github.io/index.md

 A little more text to improve aesthetic and the appearance of an elegant, content-rich page.

-This is another pointless paragraph, but at tgis point I have realized I dont know how to end the page...
-Do I finish it like a letter, which a `Best regards, xoxo`, or do I add a typical Copyright statement, even though I don't even know what it means?
+This is another pointless paragraph, but at this point I have realized I dont know how to end the page...
+Do I finish it like a letter, with a `Best regards, xoxo`, or do I add a typical Copyright statement, even though I have no idea what it means?

 Honestly, at this point I don't think paragraph 3 is needed anymore.
-This page now is no longer just a clever joke to redirect to my blog, but has become a _actually_ pointless, bloated mess, that I just can't seem to find out how to end.
+This page now is no longer just a clever joke to redirect to my blog, but has become an _actually_ pointless, bloated mess that I just can't seem to find out how to end.

 I guess I'll just end it here, then...